thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 This alias allows choosing a single entity.
 It can be a device, asset, entity view, tenant, customer, dashboard, data converter, scheduler event, blob entity, or current customer.
 In the example was created an alias that filters one device, which in this case is Device A.

 Let's learn how to add a single entity alias:
 1. Enter the dashboard edit mode.
 2. In the upper right corner of the window, click the "Entity alias" icon.
 3. In the opened Entity aliases window, click the "Add alias" button on the left of the dialog.
-4. In the opened dialog _Add alias_, enter an alias name, select a _Single entity_ filter type of the alias.
+4. In the opened dialog _Add alias_, enter the alias name, select a _Single entity_ filter type of the alias.
 In the drop-down menu Type, select _Device_ and enter the name of the needed device (start typing it and it will be found automatically).
 5. After configuring the alias, click the "Add" button at the bottom right.
 6. Now we see that a new alias has been added.
 Click "Save" in the lower right corner of the dialog box.